sdemiriz/samsampleX/README.md

 ## Logging

-Log files are automatically created in the `log/` directory for each command execution. log filenames contain timestamp and invoked function name.
+Log files are automatically created in the `log/` directory for each command execution.
+Log filenames contain timestamp and invoked function name.
 Each log file includes:

 - User command line input for reproducibility
 - Execution time